ivan-lattak/schema-inference/README.md

 -P<key>=<value>
 ```

 `<key>` can either be `allApproaches.<parameter>` to set the parameter for all approaches at once, or `<approach>.<parameter>`, in which case the parameter is set for the specified approach only.
+(Use `schemaInference.<parameter>` to set run parameters of our new approach.)
 The meanings of different parameters are explained in the following table:

 ### Common